 Disputing Medical Bill & Hospital Bill Errors – Medical Bill Review Companies

 Companies that review medical bills and hospital bills for overcharging errors usually work on a contingency basis, meaning they get paid a percentage of the amount they save you.
 That percentage can be as high as 50%, so make sure you understand their charges before you have them review your medical bills or hospital bills.
 Also, read our tips below.

 Insurance Dispute Services – Provided by HealthCareAdvocates.com.
 If you’ve ever been denied medical coverage or a medical payment, access to a specialist, or you’ve been turned down for a medical procedure by your health insurance, you need Healthcare Advocates Insurance Disputes Services.
 Our team of professionals will work on your behalf to help you get the care you require.
 And if you’re covered by a PPO, traditional indemnity plan, Medicare, or Medigap, we’ll also be there for you to handle problems of non-payment, being dropped from your health plan, outstanding charges, bills that were incorrectly sent to you, and charges that should never have been made.
 As Seen On: Peter Jennings, CNN, Wall Street Journal, NY Times, Forbes.

-Medical Billing Analysts perform medical bill review and audit services for lawyers to determine total amounts billed, total amounts paid, and reasonable value of care by looking at the Usual, Customary, and Reasonable (UCR) rates for all medical expenses charged by the hospital or medical provider.
+Medical Billing Analysts perform medical bill review and audit services for lawyers to determine the total amounts billed, total amounts paid, and reasonable value of care by looking at the Usual, Customary, and Reasonable (UCR) rates for all medical expenses charged by the hospital or medical provider.
 For proving damages in personal injury cases, Medical Billing Analysts will provide a comprehensive report.
 They are also available for trial testimony to justify all medical services billed.
 Services are billed at $200 per hour for evaluations.
-The time involved can range from 2 hours to review a hospital bill and more depending upon complexity and number of bills.
+The time involved can range from 2 hours to review a hospital bill and more depending upon the complexity and number of bills.

 Alliance of Claims Assistance Professionals – a national, not-for-profit organization providing assistance with health insurance claims issues to patients and caregivers throughout the U.S.